-Statement of Significance for a national historic site is a document prepared by Parks Canada.
+Statement of Significance is a document prepared by Parks Canada.
 It is a succinct way of expressing heritage value.
 It ensures that heritage values are communicated in an effective and consistent manner.
-The three-part Statement of Significance contains:

-- a brief description of the historic place; - an identification of the key heritage value(s) assigned to the historic place; and - a list of its principal characterdefining elements.

-For the purpose of the Program, only the Statement of Significance prepared for a national historic site designation can be used to prepare an application to the Program.
+The three-part Statement of Significance contains: a brief description of the heritage place; an identification of the key heritage value(s) assigned to the heritage place; and a list of its principal character-defining elements.
+For the purpose of the Program, only the Statement of Significance related to the federal recognition of the heritage place can be used to prepare an application to the Program.